derivia/study-notes/notes/WEB.md

 * [ ] [Implementation of Locking in DBMS](https://www.geeksforgeeks.org/implementation-of-locking-in-dbms/)

 ##### Deadlocks

-Learn about deadlocks and why they should be avoided.

 * [ ] [Deadlock in DBMS](https://www.geeksforgeeks.org/deadlock-in-dbms/)
 * [ ] [Wikipedia - Deadlock](https://en.wikipedia.org/wiki/Deadlock)